serverless/blog/posts/2019-11-25-aws-lambda-provisioned-concurrency.md

 ---
-title: "Provisioned Concurrency: How does this change things?"
+title: "Provisioned Concurrency: What it is and how to use it with the Serverless Framework"
 description: "If you were trying to use Lambda in a use case that was very latency sensitive, cold starts were probably your greatest concern.
 AWS has heard the concerns"
 date: 2019-11-25
 thumbnail: "https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/debugging-tags/thumb+tags%402x.png"